Nin-Onin/Nin-Onin/ReadMe.md

 ### I'm Niño

-At present, I am in the process of exploring various fields within computer science in order to ascertain the area in which I would like to specialize.
+At present, I am in the process of exploring various fields within Computer Science in order to ascertain the area in which I would like to specialize.

 ---